Using the Time Tool

 4. Click Insert Point.

-5. Enter the following values for waypoint two:
+5. Enter the following values for the second waypoint:

 6. Option Value